Refractory hypertension

 Observational studies suggest that RfHTN is rare, affecting <5% of patients.

-Apparent Versus True
+Apparent versus true

 The term apparent refractory hypertension, as opposed to true refractory hypertension is used by investigators to refer to patients with resistant hypertension based on the number of prescribed medications, without accounting for common causes of pseudo-resistance, ie, inaccurate blood pressure measurements, nonadherence, undertreatment, or white-coat effects.
 These phenomena are well understood in resistant hypertension, but not in refractory hypertension.
 The white-coat effect is reportedly much more prevalent in RfHTN than in resistant hypertension, but the other causes of apparent resistant hypertension remain unstudied in refractory hypertension.
 Specifically, none of the studies of refractory hypertension has reported adherence based on measurement of drug or drug metabolite levels in serum or urine.

 Cause

 Transthoracic impedance cardiography, combined with assessment of arterial stiffness, suggests that status angiotensus may not be secondary to persistent excess fluid retention, but instead is likely neurogenic in pathogenesis, and attributable to heightened sympathetic outflow.